-Services that are covered for you What you must pay when you get these services in-network and out-of-network Your provider may need to obtain prior authorization Hospice Care You may receive care from any Medicare-certified hospice program.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network See "Medicare Part B prescription drugs" later in this chart for any applicable cost-sharing for drugs related to home infusion therapy. ^{††} Hospice care You may receive care from any Medicare-certified hospice program.
 Our plan will pay the hospice provider for the services you receive.
-Covered services include: □ Drugs for symptom control and pain relief □ Short-term respite care □ Home care Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-All care related to the terminal prognosis must be provided by a Medicare-certified Hospice, which is billed directly to the Plan.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
-See Chapter 6 for more information about coverage and applicable cost sharing.
-There is no coinsurance, copayment, or deductible for the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
-There is no coinsurance, copayment, or deductible for all other Medicare-covered Immunizations.
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+All care related to the terminal prognosis must be provided by a Medicare-certified hospice, which is billed directly to the Plan.
+Immunizations Covered Medicare Part B services include: □Pneumonia vaccine □Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary □Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B □COVID-19 vaccine □Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
+There is no coinsurance, copayment, or deductible for all other Medicare-covered immunizations.